itszootime/ps-framework/README.md

     // A is a double, minimum and maximum occurrences is 1 (default) return new DataDescription(Double.class);
   } else if (identifier.equals("SecondInput")) {
-    // B is a double, minimum occurences is 1, but maximum is unbounded return new DataDescription(Double.class, 1, Integer.MAX_VALUE);
+    // B is a double, minimum occurences is 1 and maximum is unbounded return new DataDescription(Double.class, 1, Integer.MAX_VALUE);
   }
 }